aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 ```

 I opted to keep the text in the element instead of in the `href` attribute as
-the initial state so that the links would still render without javascript.
+the initial state so that the links would still render without JavaScript.
 Of
 course, that was before I split the document up, which I talk about below

-### Javascript can enable combining documents
+### JavaScript can enable combining documents

 Since I wanted to have a common location for snippets shared by my resume and
 CV, I settled on a system of having `div`s with a special class and a data